Optimal Dividend Payments for the Piecewise-Deterministic Poisson Risk Model: Conclusions and Remarks

 \section{Conclusions and Remarks}

-This work is devoted to the optimal dividend payment problem for the piecewise-deterministic compound Poisson risk model.
-Under certain conditions, it is shown that the optimal restricted dividend payment scheme is the threshold strategy, in which dividends are paid only at the maximal rate when the surplus attains a certain level; and the optimal unrestricted dividend payment scheme is the barrier strategy, in which dividends are only paid at times when the surplus reaches a (possibly different) level and at such a rate that the surplus stays at the same level until claim arrival and/or ruin.
-To demonstrate the main results, two examples are calculated and compared in some details.
+This work is devoted to the optimal dividend payment problems for the PDCP risk model.
+Both restricted and unrestricted dividend schemes are investigated and compared.
+We provide easily verifiable conditions under which the threshold and barrier strategies are optimal restricted and unrestricted dividend payment policies, respectively.
+Our analysis is primarily based on the qualitative properties of solutions to certain IDE and ODE associated with a general PDCP risk model.
+Three examples are demonstrated to illustrate the main results.

 A number of questions deserve further investigations.
-In particular, one can consider more realistic models in which the parameters and hence the dynamics of the surplus level depend on a stochastic process such as a continuous-time Markov chain.
-In such a case, we need to deal with regime-switching jump diffusions (\cite{YZ-10}) and the resulting HJB equation will be a coupled system of nonlinear integro-differential equations.
-It is conceivable that it will be much more challenging to obtain the corresponding value function and optimal dividend policy in closed forms.
-Some initial work in this vein can be found in \cite{Zhu-10}.
-It will also be interesting to approach the optimal dividend payment problem in the setting of piecewise deterministic compound Poisson risk model using the powerful viscosity solution framework (Crandel et al. \cite{CIL92}).
-Another problem of great interest is to consider transaction costs, reinsurance, and/or investments.
-Similar work in the setting of controlled diffusions can be found in \cite{Bai-Paulsen-10,Choulli} and others.
+One can consider more general models in which the parameters and hence the dynamics of the surplus level depend on a stochastic process such as a continuous-time Markov chain.
+In such a case, we need to deal with regime-switching jump diffusions (see \cite{YZ-10}) and the resulting HJB equation will be a coupled system of nonlinear integro-differential equations.
+It is conceivable that it will be more challenging to obtain the corresponding value function and optimal dividend policy in closed forms.
+Some initial work in this vein can be found in \cite{Zhu-10} using the viscosity solution approach.
+Another problem of interest is to consider transaction costs, reinsurance, and/or investments.
+Similar work in the setting of controlled diffusions can be found in \cite{Bai-Paulsen-10,Choulli}, etc.